-Whether you’re into 3-star, 4-star or even 5-star camping, it’s possible to experience many incredible camping adventures in France.
+Whether you’re into 3-star, 4-star or even 5-star camping, there are camping adventures waiting for you in France.

-In fact, France offers some of the most incredible camping adventure opportunities.
-Boasting a rich patchwork of ancient habitats just begging to be explored.
-For the nature-loving camper, there is more than enough to whet the appetite – camping in France will leave you feeling refreshed, exhilarated and ready for anything.
+In fact, France offers some of the most incredible camping adventure opportunities!
+For the nature-loving camper, the culture-loving traveller, the greedy gastronome or the energetic activity fiend, there is more than enough to keep you happy – camping in France will leave you feeling refreshed, exhilarated and ready for anything.

 Camping Adventures in France: Why?